Bitfinex Review

 - Enable 2FA immediately.
 Use Google Authenticator or a YubiKey hardware key.
 Do not use SMS 2FA.
 SIM swapping attacks are real and crypto exchanges are common targets.

 - Turn on withdrawal address whitelisting.
-This means you can only withdraw to pre-approved addresses.
+Whitelisting limits withdrawals to pre-approved addresses.
 Adding a new address triggers a mandatory waiting period.
-This single feature prevents the most common attack scenario: someone gains access to your account and drains funds to their wallet.
+This control can reduce unauthorized withdrawal risk.

 - Enable login notifications.
 Get alerted when someone logs in from a new IP or device.